Alexander Rabinowitch

-Alexander Rabinowitch (born August 30, 1934) is an American historian.
-He is Professor Emeritus of History at the Indiana University Bloomington, where he taught from 1968 until 1999, and Affiliated Research Scholar at the St. Petersburg Institute of History, Russian Academy of Sciences, since 2013.
-He is recognized internationally as a leading expert on the Bolsheviks, the Russian Revolution of 1917, and the Russian Civil War.
+Alexander E. Rabinowitch (August 30, 1934 – June 16, 2026) was an American historian who was Professor Emeritus of History at the Indiana University Bloomington, where he taught from 1968 until 1999, and Affiliated Research Scholar at the St. Petersburg Institute of History, Russian Academy of Sciences, since 2013.
+Rabinowitch was recognized as a leading expert on the Bolsheviks, the Russian Revolution of 1917, and the Russian Civil War.

 Early life

-Alexander Rabinowitch and his brother Victor were born in London in 1934 to Russian actress Anya Rabinowitch and her husband, the scientist and author Eugene Rabinowitch.
+Rabinowitch and his brother Victor were born in London in 1934 to Russian actress Anya Rabinowitch and her husband, scientist and author Eugene Rabinowitch.
 The family emigrated to the United States in 1938, when Eugene took a position at MIT.

-Alexander received his B.A. at Knox College, 1956; M.A. at the University of Chicago, 1961; and Ph.D. at Indiana University Bloomington, 1965.
+He received his B.A. at Knox College, 1956; M.A. at the University of Chicago, 1961; and Ph.D. at Indiana University Bloomington, 1965.